 In this new, completely changed context within which philanthropy is operating, what is then today the role of European philanthropy support organisations?
 Are we still just networks, membership associations, infrastructure, support organisations to individual foundations?
 Are we just supporting our members in achieving their individual results?
 Or, 30 years from now, do we want to be part of a broader impact in terms of social change?
 Do we want to be part of the solution?
 Is it not time for us to re-imagine ourselves?
 How can we move to the next level?

 It is a terrible mistake to differentiate the “real philanthropic work” of the foundations from the “network work”.
-It is a mistake to see the system of fees as overheads and costs; they are instead shares in a strategic investment.
-Even for an issue-focused foundation today, it is essential to consider the wider scenario and participate to build systemic change, investing in the philanthropy developers, enablers, accelerators, multipliers.
+It is a mistake to see the system of fees as overheads and costs: They are instead shares in a strategic investment.
+Even for an issue-focused foundation today, it is essential to consider the wider scenario and participate in building systemic change, and invest in philanthropy developers, enablers, accelerators, multipliers.

 In the next 30 years we need more EFC and more European philanthropy developers, accelerators and multipliers to fulfil this new strategic vision.
-Last month at the WINGS meeting in Jamaica “Driving Philanthropy for the Future: creating the networks we need”, Barry Knight said that “egos and silos are our enemies”.
-Coming from a country of prima donna, we know how philanthropic foundations can be aloof, self-contained, solipsistic and how much philanthropy support organisations can sometimes be like an “egosystem”.
+At the WINGS meeting in Jamaica this year, “Driving Philanthropy for the Future: Creating the Networks we Need”, Barry Knight said that “egos and silos are our enemies”.
+Coming from a country of prima donnas, we know how philanthropic foundations can be aloof, self-contained, solipsistic and how much philanthropy support organisations can sometimes be like an “egosystem”.
 Today the challenge is to prevent silos and mono-stakeholder bubbles and move from individual institutions to vision, to cross-sector collaboration and multi-stakeholders’ strategic partnerships.
 We have to take the lead in re-imagining our role, improving our capacity to plan, assess and communicate our impact.
 We are not competitors competing for the same limited membership fees.
-Each of us can play a distinctive and unique role as key agent of change.
+Each of us can play a distinctive and unique role as a key agent of change.

 See #LiftUpPhilanthropy campaign https://www.wingsweb.org/page/LiftUpPhilanthropy

-See WINGS and DAFNE 4Cs -Capacity, Connections, Capability and Credibility: A Framework to Help Your Organization Identify and Demonstrate its Worth.
+1 See WINGS and DAFNE “4Cs – Capacity, Connections, Capability and Credibility: A Framework to Help Your Organization Identify and Demonstrate its Worth”.